stephenslab/mr.mash.alpha/README.md

 ## Citing this work

-If you find the `mr.mash.alpha` package or any of the source code in this repository useful for your work, please cite:
+If you find the `mr.mashr` package or any of the source code in this repository useful for your work, please cite:
 > Morgante, F., Carbonetto, P., Wang, G., Zou, Y., Sarkar, A. &
 > Stephens, M. (2023).
 A flexible empirical Bayes approach to